The Brand Continuum

 • a realistic understanding of resilience

-• a framework for making decisions without overreliance on instinct
+• a framework for making decisions without over-reliance on instinct

 You stop asking, “Can we handle this?” and instead ask, “What will this do to proportion?”